 Join your specialist guide for an informative walking tour.
 Step inside the eerie cells, wander through the Penitentiary, learn about convict discipline that ranged from physical punishment to psychological terror and hear tales of the hardships suffered by many during these harsh years.
 A walk through the reconstructed Government Gardens (originally established in 1858), offers a glimpse of what life was like on the other side of the bars during this period.

+If time permits. board the M.V.
+Marana for a harbour cruise.
 Enjoy a light lunch during your visit before making the return trip to Hobart.

 The walking tour involves approximately 40 minutes of walking including stairs and ramp access to the ruins.
 Once at the ruins, walking is on even, grassy surfaces and uneven, unpaved ground.
 Some ruins have cobblestones, uneven flooring and steps, and narrow doorways that must be negotiated.
 To make your day as enjoyable as possible please wear comfortable, flat-soled shoes, clothing suited to the weather conditions, bring a hat, plenty of sunscreen and bottled water.